 And the documents suggested that Hamas is funding the flotilla and probably organizing it too.

-And the reason for it is you know, to make Israel look bad.
+And the reason for it is, you know, to make Israel look bad.

-So they have a way to get all of the food to Hamas, and they've turned it down because they want they want to make the political statement of being you know turned down when they reach the border, I guess.
+And they've turned it down because they want to make the political statement of being turned down when they reach the border, I guess.

-So uh Greta went from the wonder kid of climate change, which was of course a gigantic scam as far as we can tell, to being scammed by Hamas, because she's not smart enough to figure out who funded her, and uh now she's just a dupe of a terrorist organization.
+So Greta went from the wonder kid of climate change, which was, of course, a gigantic scam as far as we can tell, to being scammed by Hamas because she's not smart enough to figure out who funded her.

 So she went from being the most destructive person on earth by pushing climate change.